seanstory/custom-source-archetype/src/main/resources/archetype-resources/README.md

-# Workplace Search - Custom API Source Example
+# Workplace Search - Custom API Source - ${artifactId}
-A Custom API Source implementation for Elastic Workplace Search that crawls a filesystem for content.
+A Custom API Source implementation for Elastic Workplace Search.

 ### Building
 To build the project, run a simple